iot-edge-foundation/iot-edge-tradfri/README.md

 ## 1. How to start with IoT Edge Tradfri

 Start by setting up an IoT Edge device.
-Use one of these [quick starts](https://docs.microsoft.com/en-us/azure/iot-edge/) to get a basic setuip.
+Use one of these [quick starts](https://docs.microsoft.com/en-us/azure/iot-edge/) to get a basic setup.

-Next you add a tradfri module to your edge device.
+Next you add this tradfri module to your edge device.

 Fill in the desired properties of the IoT Edge module so you can start connecting to your tradfri hub: